-The intent of the curriculum is to help Middle Years students develop the necessary skills to prevent or avoid the health issues that affect children and youth, such as physical inactivity, unhealthy dietary behaviours, and behaviours that cause intentional and unintentional injury, and to work in partnership with the home and community.
+The intent of the curriculum is to help Senior Years students develop the necessary skills for lifelong physical activity participation and to prevent or avoid the health issues that affect youth, such as unhealthy dietary behaviours and behaviours that cause intentional and unintentional injury.

-- Jensen) supports the approach of engaging students in active learning to increase retention and make learning more relevant, meaningful, and enjoyable.
+- Active and Interactive Learning Strategies: Brain research (Cone et al.; Jensen) supports the approach of engaging students in active learning to increase retention and make learning more relevant, meaningful, and enjoyable.
 In a physical-education setting, learning/teaching strategies engage students through a variety of physical activities that involve many of the multiple intelligences (e.g., body/kinesthetic, visual, spatial).
 From a health-education perspective, interactive learning/teaching strategies (e.g., brainstorming, Think-Pair-Share, role-playing) promote social interaction and cooperative learning, which highlight interpersonal intelligence. - Cooperative and Low Competitive-Type Learning Activities: Cooperative and low competitive-type activities help promote positive social interactions among students, allowing them to work together towards achieving a common goal.
 Learning experiences should provide choice and allow students to participate at their own ability level. - Integrated Approach: Integrating and making curricular connections between physical education and health education as well as with other subject areas is an important part of the curriculum design to provide meaningful and relevant learning experiences for students.
-Connections to other subject areas are identified in the first column within the Grades 5 to 8 Suggestions for Instruction and Assessment section of this document.
+Connections to other subject areas are identified in the first column within the Senior 1 and Senior 2 Suggestions for Instruction and Assessment section of this document.
 Teachers are encouraged to be creative in their planning of integrated units/modules.
-For example, when students are studying force and motion in Grade 5 Science, the same concepts can be applied to studying the mechanical principles as they relate to human movement.
+For example, when students are studying Observing, Measuring, and Recording in Senior 1 Science, Cluster 0-Overall Skills and Attitudes, the same concepts can be applied to collecting, recording, and analyzing fitness-test results.

 - Time and Instruction: Adequate time, well-planned instruction, and enjoyable learning experiences are essential for students to apply selected movement skills as well as social behaviour skills for active, healthy living.
 The development of these skills cannot be left to chance.
 Planned programming that meets the recommended minimum time allotments is important for healthy growth and development.
 (Time Allotments are outlined in the Framework Overview-see page 8 of Framework Excerpts.) - Involvement of Parents/Families and Communities: Building partnerships is essential for providing a healthy, supportive environment for children and youth.
 Schools, parents, and communities need to work together to achieve the vision of realizing physically active and healthy lifestyles for all students.
-For example, the home, school, and community need to provide daily opportunities for Middle Years students to be physically active.
+For example, the home, school, and community need to provide daily opportunities for Senior Years students to be physically active.